-The needs of our students, staff, alumni and their families are prayed for by the school community for a period of a month.
-To add someone to this prayer list, please email the Mission & Ministry office the full name of the person to be prayed for, the relationship of the person to Foley, and the reason for prayer.
+The needs of our students, staff, alumni, and their families are prayed for by the school community for a month.
+To add someone to the prayer list, email the Mission & Ministry office

-We are committed to serving the community.
-Throughout the year, Foley requires students to perform service hours.
+Additionally, Foley requires students to perform service hours throughout the year.
 One highlight of the year includes a "Be the Difference Day" where all students, faculty, and staff spend a day doing service throughout Metro Detroit.
 The service form

 that must be completed and returned within two weeks of doing service, in order for the hours to count.
 Questions can be directed to Mission & Ministry Director, Ashley Hursin

 Incoming ninth graders are required to complete 12 hours of service:

 - Six (6) hours completed in the first semester

 - Six (6) hours completed in the second semester

 - Hours may be completed in the summer

 Service hours must be community work.
 Projects can be completed at a church, grade school, or within the city.
 Tasks could include:

 - Volunteering at athletic camps